Rahulsgitprofile/Real-Time-Sensor-Integrated-Robot-Simulation-in-Unity/README.md

 ---

-## 🪪 License

-This project is open-source and licensed under the MIT License.

----

 ## 🛠️ Future Extensions

-- Multi-room IoT expansion with multiple ESP devices
 - Web dashboard for MQTT data monitoring
 - Haptic feedback / audio events in party mode
-- BLE support for mobile integration

 ---